Michaiah Shobek: Arrest, trial and execution

 Shobek, who was still 19 years of age at the time, was caught after he murdered Katie Smith.
 Due to a bank robbery investigation going on at the time, the preliminary hearing scheduled for February 18, 1974, was cut short.

 The Bahamas decided to hold a single murder trial rather than three, as the prosecution only needed one murder conviction for Shobek to face execution.
 Shobek pleaded insanity and diminished mental capacity, stating that he had murdered them by order from God.
 Later on, he confessed to the other murders claiming that they were "angels of Lucifer."
-Shobek was convicted of murdering Bernstein and sentenced to death.
+Shobek was convicted of murdering Bornstein and sentenced to death.
 He was initially scheduled to be hanged on October 8, but was granted an indefinite stay following an appeal filed by the United States Embassy, in which it was claimed that substantial information hadn't been supplied to the court.

 During a psychiatric examination, the authorities learned that Shobek had been traveling between the United States and the Bahamas for about two years.
 Whether he murdered other people during this period is unknown.

 Shobek's execution date was moved to October 19, when he was to be executed at the Fox Hill Prison.
 The day before the hanging, a lawyer from the Legal Aid Society representing Shobek's mother had pleaded to then-president Gerald Ford to make a last-minute appeal, but her request was refused by a presidential aide.
 Michaiah Shobek was hanged, and his death later was confirmed by the Investigation Department Chief, Addington Darville.
 He was the first American to be hanged in the Bahamas in 15 years.